-When I had a mental breakdown once, I talked to my doctor, who asked general assessment questions like "How is your taste?", "Do you sleep well?", and "How much do you exercise?".
-While all the questions were not an issue for me, I stumbled on the last one, "How much do you exercise?".
+I recently stumbled on my coach's question, "How much do you exercise?".
 I had to admit "unfortunately, not at all" and felt sorry that I didn`t take better care of my body.
-While I think the underlying reason was laziness, excuses I had found were "I don`t have time because of the long hours at work" or "I am so exhausted, I want to relax now" or "I have never exercised online with YouTube before" or "My friend has not responded yet to be my sparring partner".
-The doctor pulled me out of my thoughts with her recommendation to start practicing regularly and move my body.
+Excuses I had found were "I don`t have time because of the long hours at work" or "I am so exhausted, I want to relax now" or "I have never exercised online with YouTube before" or "My friend has not responded yet to be my sparring partner".
+My coach pulled me out of my thoughts with her recommendation to start practicing regularly and move my body.
 I thankfully nodded and went immediately into researching.
-For two months now, I have been practicing yoga daily (with "Yoga with Adriene"), and for one month, also fully body workout every second day (with Pamela Reif).
+For two months now, I have been practicing yoga daily (with "Yoga with Adriene"), and for one month, also a full body workout every second day (with Pamela Reif).

 Here are three ways to start your workout routine mindfully, kindly, and sustainably:

 1. Be aware of your motivation and incentives

 Yes, one part of me wants to look good, but a bigger part of me just wants to feel fit and comfortable in my skin.
 I know that feeling comfortable in your skin is not / should not be dependant on your body weight and proportions, but I believe we all have our own comfortable feeling of our body, that just feels right.
 That makes you feel like conquering the world.
 That brings you more into the present moment (rather than following your thoughts about your body).
 It is important for me to highlight that this is not about a particular number or shape, as society often suggests - however you weight or look like, as long as you feel loved in your body, this is how your body can best serve you.